Course

 Pathophysiology

-The last main way to classify pain is based upon its cause or pathophysiology.
-There are three types of pain in this category: nociceptic, neuropathic, and psychogenic.
+The last main way to classify pain is based on its cause or pathophysiology.
+There are three types of pain in this category: nociceptive, neuropathic, and psychogenic [19].

-Nociceptic pain comes from an injury to the body tissues and is the type of pain that most people are familiar with.
+Nociceptive pain comes from an injury to the body tissues and is the type of pain that most people are familiar with.
 It can be acute, chronic, visceral, or deep pain.
-It covers many kinds of injuries or illnesses, from the simple paper cut or stubbing a toe to arthritis or cancer pain.
+It covers many kinds of injuries or illnesses, from simple paper cuts or stubbing a toe to arthritis or cancer pain [19].

 Neuropathic Pain

-Neuropathic pain arises from damage to the neurons in the peripheral or central nervous system itself.
-Familiar with the tingling associated with hitting your funny bone?
+Neuropathic pain arises from damage to the neurons in the peripheral or central nervous system.
+Are you familiar with the tingling associated with hitting your funny bone?
 That's neuropathy: you've hit and temporarily injured the large nerve that runs through the elbow.
-Other common causes of neuropathies include multiple sclerosis, diabetic neuropathy, and even phantom limb pain.
+Other common causes of neuropathies include multiple sclerosis, diabetic neuropathy, and even phantom limb pain [19].

 Unfortunately, neuropathic pain doesn't respond well to changes in the environment and is more likely to develop into chronic pain.
 Damaged neurons or nervous tissue don't heal quickly or easily.

+This definition of pain has drastically changed over the past several years.
 Despite this changing definition, we do know that depression, anxiety, and other psychological problems can interact with pain, particularly chronic pain.
-Depression (anxiety, etc.) can worsen pain, and ongoing pain can significantly worsen associated psychological symptoms.
+Depression, anxiety, and other factors can worsen pain, and ongoing pain can significantly worsen associated psychological symptoms.
 As nurses, we should be mindful of and sensitive to these types of issues.

 Quiz Questions